IshmamAbir/Bangladeshis-in-Japan-Hub/finance/furusato-nozei.md

 ## Donation Process

+> **Note**: The gift item’s price is higher than the regular price (approximately three times the market price) because it is being purchased for donation purposes.

-Donation and getting beneft from it is a 5-step process:
+Donation and getting benefit from it is a 5-step process:

 1. First figure out your donation limit using above steps.
 2. Then choose a municipality you want to donate to.